Pentagon sets policies for transgender troops to openly serve again, reversing Trump-era bans

 The policy takes effect April 30, defense officials said, after commanders receive guidance on implementation.

 Advocates estimate that transgender troops number close to 15,000.
-About 2,200 of them have been diagnosed with gender dysphoria and are seeking care, Stephanie Miller, a defense official overseeing accessions in the military, said in a Wednesday news conference.
+About 2,200 of them have been diagnosed with gender dysphoria and are seeking care, Stephanie Miller, a defense official overseeing accessions in the military, said during a Wednesday news conference.

+The transgender military community celebrated the policy changes, and some advocates have heard that transgender people are already contacting recruiters to enlist, said Air Force Lt.
+Col. Bree Fram, the highest-ranking openly transgender officer in the Defense Department.

+“It was a challenge to operate in an environment when the official position was that we’re a burden on service,” said Fram, who spoke on behalf of SPART*A, an advocacy organization in which she serves as vice president.

+“We’re ready to get back to our mission, which is accomplishing the needs of our services and defending the country,” Fram said.

-The Trump-era restrictions imposed tight limits on transgender troops, allowing them to serve only if they hadn’t been diagnosed with gender dysphoria, hadn’t transitioned gender and didn’t need to, and could meet standards for their sex assigned at birth, including for grooming and uniforms.
+The Trump-era restrictions allowed transgender troops to serve only if they had not been diagnosed with gender dysphoria, had not transitioned their sex and did not need to, and could meet standards for their gender assigned at birth, including for grooming and uniforms.
+Gender dysphoria is distress caused by a mismatch between one’s sex-based gender assigned at birth and one’s gender identity.

-The new directive largely restores the Obama administration’s policies set in 2016, which broadened the ability for transgender people to enlist and serve with some restrictions, such as disqualifying recruits with gender dysphoria unless they were “stable” for 18 months in their preferred gender or sex assigned at birth.
+The new directive largely restores the Obama administration’s policies set in 2016, which broadened the ability for transgender people to enlist and serve with some limitations, such as disqualifying recruits with gender dysphoria unless they were “stable” for 18 months in their preferred gender or sex assigned at birth.

+The policy now says recruits with a “history of sex reassignment or genital reconstruction surgery” are disqualified unless it has been 18 months since surgery, no complications exist and the recruit doesn’t need further surgery.

 The Trump-era regulations amounted effectively to a ban on transgender troops, according to advocates and activists, who have argued that deepening the enlistment pool to transgender people will help solve the military’s perennial challenges to attract enough recruits.
 Many Americans are already disqualified to serve because of criminal records or health issues.